Kent Hance: 1984 Senate bid

 He did not run for a fourth term in 1984, opting instead to seek the Democratic nomination for the Senate seat being vacated by the retiring John Tower.
 Hance announced within hours of Tower's withdrawal that he would run for the Senate.
 No candidate received a majority vote in the primary, so Hance, along with State Senator Lloyd Doggett of Austin, advanced to a run-off.
 He was defeated by only 1,345 votes by Doggett, who lost the general election for Senate but later served many years in the House.
+Geography worked against Hance in the primary; no one from west of San Antonio has ever represented Texas in the Senate.

 Hance endorsed one of his aides, Don R. Richards, in the Democratic primary for his congressional seat.
 Richards won the nomination, but was defeated in the general election by a young Republican, Larry Combest, a former aide to Tower.
 Proving just how Republican this district had become at the national level, Richards only tallied 41.9 percent of the vote—one of only two times since Hance left office that a Democrat has cleared 40 percent of the vote.

 Hance donated money to his former opponent George W. Bush's campaign for Governor of Texas in 1994.